What are G Suite Organizations?

 Setting up G Suite Organizational Unit is fairly simple.
 Here’s a step-by-step guide to doing everything from starting a new organization, to managing data access based on geography, and managing the overall structure of your organization.

 Adding an Organizational Unit

-Start by going to your Google Admin console, and find Organizational Units — or jump straight there:
+Start by going to your Google Admin console, and find Organizational Units.
+Or jump straight there with this link:

 If you have just one Organizational Unit, here’s what you’ll see:

-Click that big yellow plus and you’ll see this menu:
+Click that big yellow plus button and you’ll see this menu: